Andrés Longton

-Andrés Javier Longton Herrera (born 26 May 1982) is a Chilean lawyer, former reality TV contestant, and politician affiliated with the Renovación Nacional (National Renewal) party.
+Andrés Javier Longton Herrera (born 26 May 1982) is a Chilean lawyer, former reality TV contestant, and politician affiliated with the National Renewal party.
 He has served as a member of the Chamber of Deputies for District 6 of the Valparaíso Region since 2018 and was re-elected in 2021.

 He first gained public recognition through his participation in the reality show Mundos Opuestos (lit.
 Opposite Worlds) in 2012, where he appeared alongside his brother Arturo Longton, achieving brief but intense media popularity.

 Later, he leveraged that visibility into a formal career in public service, returning to his legal profession and specializing in criminal law.
 One of his early political roles was as a legislative advisor for the Ministry of the Interior and Public Security during Sebastián Piñera's second administration.

 Longton has stood out in Congress for his strong support for public order.
 He has championed reforms related to security, anti-drug efforts, and the strengthening of the Chilean national police (Carabineros), establishing himself as one of the most visible voices among the younger generation of Chile’s center-right.

 Biography

-Andrés Longton was born in Viña del Mar on May 26, 1982, the son of politician Arturo Longton Guerrero—former mayor of Quilpué and former member of Congress—and lawyer and regional governor Amelia Herrera Silva.
+Andrés Longton was born in Viña del Mar on 26 May 1982, the son of politician Arturo Longton Guerrero—former mayor of Quilpué and former member of Congress—and lawyer and regional governor Amelia Herrera Silva.
 He grew up in a family with a deep-rooted political tradition within Chile’s right-wing spectrum, which would later influence his public vocation.

 He studied law at Andrés Bello National University, earning his law degree and practicing mainly in the field of criminal law.
 He worked in both the private sector and in public roles, most notably during Sebastián Piñera’s second term as part of the Ministry of the Interior, focusing on criminal legislation and citizen security policy.

 Despite his legal background, he rose to public prominence in 2012 as a contestant on the reality TV show Mundos Opuestos, broadcast by Canal 13.
 This exposure made him a recognizable figure to the general public, a visibility he would later redirect into his political career.